coatyio/coaty-js/docs/man/communication-protocol.md

 * **Associated User ID** - globally unique ID (UUID) of a user associated with the source component; specify a dash (`-`) if component is not associated with a user.
 * **Source Object ID** - globally unique ID (UUID) of the event source that is publishing a topic.
-Each Coaty container's identity acts as an event source.
+Each agent container's identity represents an event source.
 * **Event** - one of the predefined events listed above.
 * **Message Token** - UUID that uniquely identifies a messages.
 Used to correlate a response message to the request message in Discover-Resolve,